 4. Plant Stands

-Use tiered plant stands to showcase multiple plants at different heights, adding dimension to your space.
+Use tiered plant stands to show off multiple plants at different heights.

 5. Window Sills

-Bright windows are ideal for sun-loving plants like aloe vera or jade plants.
-Line your sills with pots for a natural look.
+Bright windows are perfect for plants that love the sun like aloe vera or jade plants.
+Line your windowsills with pots for a natural look.

 Why Start with Easy Houseplants?